 - The child would be at risk of Significant Harm by remaining with the family; or

 - The child is disabled and a series of short break placements is necessary to provide respite for his or her carers.

-The decision to look after a child will only be made where the Placement Matters Meeting is satisfied that:
+The decision to look after a child will only be made where the Entry to Care panel is satisfied that: